The Newest Kitchen Ventilation Trend

 Some cooktops have built-in downdraft ventilation systems such as the Jenn-Air JX3 cooktops.

 Lastly, consider design-forward models that hide your ventilation hood in plain sight.
 Luxury appliance brands like Elica have several island hoods that are designed and suspended like a lighting fixture but have a built-in vent hidden inside.

 While this discreet trend looks fantastic, it’s important to note that not all range hoods are designed to be integrated so feel free to contact us and speak with an appliance specialist about finding the right kitchen ventilation for you.

-For more kitchen inspiration, appliance tips, and industry news, subscribe to our newsletter!
+For more kitchen inspiration, appliance tips, and industry news, visit our other blog posts!